beer-psi/sh0wer/README.md

 ## Advanced: Kernel modules
 Inside the file `modules` is a list of kernel modules to keep.
 If you made a copy of the `modules` file, you can instruct the build script to read from the file you modified by editing the `KERNEL_MODULES` variable at the start of the script.

+### Notes
-The file supports commenting by putting `#` at the beginning of the line (you cannot do in-line commenting).
+- The file supports commenting by putting `#` at the beginning of the line (you cannot do in-line commenting).

-Any blank lines must be totally blank (can be removed entirely with `sed '/^$/d'`)
+- Any blank lines must be totally blank (can be removed entirely with `sed '/^$/d'`)
+- If you're on Windows, ensure that you are using the `LF` newline character so as not to cause any issues.